hapi-server/data-specification/README.md

    ]
 }
 ```
-There is an interaction between the info endpoint and the data endpoint, because the header from the info endpoint describes the record structure of data emitted by the data endpoint.
-Thus after a single call to the info endpoint, a client could make multiple calls to the data endpoint (for multiple time ranges, for example) with the expectation that each data response would contain records described by the single call to the info endpoint.
-The data endpoint can optionally prefix the data stream with header information, potentially obviating the need for the info endpoint.
-But the info endpoint is useful in that allows clients to learn about a dataset without having to make a data request.
+There is an interaction between the `info` endpoint and the `data` endpoint, because the header from the `info` endpoint describes the record structure of data emitted by the `data` endpoint.
+Thus after a single call to the `info` endpoint, a client could make multiple calls to the `data` endpoint (for multiple time ranges, for example) with the expectation that each data response would contain records described by the single call to the `info` endpoint.
+The `data` endpoint can optionally prefix the data stream with header information, potentially obviating the need for the `info` endpoint.
+But the `info` endpoint is useful in that allows clients to learn about a dataset without having to make a data request.

-Both the info and data endpoints take an optional request parameter (recall the definition of request parameter in the introduction) called ‘parameters’ that allows users to restrict the dataset parameters listed in the header and data stream, respectively.
+Both the `info` and `data` endpoints take an optional request parameter (recall the definition of request parameter in the introduction) called `parameters` that allows users to restrict the dataset parameters listed in the header and data stream, respectively.
 This enables clients (that already have a list of dataset parameters from a previous info or data request) to request a header for a subset of parameters that will match a data stream for the same subset of parameters.
 Consider the following dataset header for a fictional dataset with the identifier MY_MAG_DATA.
 ```
 {  "HAPI": "1.0",
    "creationDate”: "2016-06-15T12:34"